M.A. Psychology, Oxford. McKinsey Alum. Founder & Editor at TAoL.

-1-SENTENCE-SUMMARY:: A systematic debunking of the myth that success is mostly determined by talent and hard-work – with quantitative and qualitative evidence from medicine, sport, business, history, music, science and more – by journalist and author, Malcolm Gladwell.
+Outliers systematically debunks the myth that success is only determined by talent and hard-work - with quantitative and qualitative evidence from medicine, sport, business, history, music, science and more - by journalist and author, Malcolm Gladwell.
+(309 pages)

 When explaining/dissecting why some people achieve more than others, we often overvalue natural-talent and self-determinism, i.e.: